-5.1 Hypothesis Testing 1: Affective Commitment has a positive effect on Entrepreneurial Orientation
+5.1.
+Hypothesis Testing 1: Affective Commitment has a Positive Effect on Entrepreneurial Orientation

-The results of testing Hypothesis 1 illustrate that affective commitment is able to predict entrepreneurial orientation (Keogh & Polonsky, 1998; Cong, Dempsey, & Xie, 2017; Simon, Stachel, & Covin, 2011).
+The results of testing hypothesis 1 illustrate that affective commitment is able to predict entrepreneurial orientation (Keogh and Polonsky, 1998; Cong et al., 2017; Simon et al., 2011).
 Affective commitment is part of the commitment of SME employees in Bali that emphasizes the importance of congruence between the values and goals of employees and the values and objectives of SME businesses (Cong et al., 2017).
 The more capable SMEs in Bali lead to confidence in employees who become values and personal goals have in common with the values and objectives of SME business, the higher the commitment of employees to SMEs where they work.
 Affective commitment will describe the loyalty of SME employees in Bali to the business organization in which they work, which is shown through emotional love and partisanship towards SME business goals.
 Affective commitment includes a balance between employee values and goals, employee trust in SMEs, emotional employee relations with SMEs where they work, companies are part of life, willingness to work for companies (Datta et al., 2018).

-If employees who have a high commitment to their work, all parties in the organization are always motivated and able to motivate commitment from the top of the leadership (Caruana & Pitt, 1997; Karam, 2017).
-Thornhill et al., (1996) stated that there was a fairly close relationship between the competitive advantage of a company and the high commitment of employees (Cong et al., 2017).
-This finding is supported by Caruana & Pitt, (1997) that the low commitment of employees will have an adverse effect on the organization, among others, by deteriorating performance due to the lower quality of services and the high costs to be incurred by the company (Clercq & Rius, 2007).
-So employees who have a high commitment to low attendance values and have a longer working period and tend to work harder and show better performance.
+If employees who have a high commitment to their work, all parties in the organization are always motivated and able to motivate commitment from the top of the leadership (Caruana and Pitt, 1997; Karam, 2017).
+Thornhill et al. (1996) stated that there was a fairly close relationship between the competitive advantage of a company and the high commitment of employees (Cong et al., 2017).
+This finding is supported by Caruana and Pitt (1997) that the low commitment of employees will have an adverse effect on the organization, among others, by deteriorating performance due to the lower quality of services and the high costs to be incurred by the company (Clercq and Rius, 2007; Kusumawijaya, 2019b).
+So employees who have a high commitment to low attendance values and have a longer working period and tend to work harder and show better performance (Kusumawijaya, 2011).
 The high commitment of employees is inseparable from employees' trust in management's good management of employees, namely the approach of employees as valuable assets and not merely commodities that can be exploited at will (Worsfold, 1999; Chen, 2018).
 So that there is a strong causality relationship between the commitment of employees with entrepreneurial orientation in creating business competitive advantage (Kantur, 2016; Karam, 2017; Chen, 2018).

-5.2 Hypothesis Testing 2: Calculative Commitment positively affect Entrepreneurial Orientation
+5.2.
+Hypothesis Testing 2: Calculative Commitment Positively Affect Entrepreneurial Orientation